 What I like to do with ETFs like these is have a look at the holdings, or the companies within the fun.

 Each product page should allow you to find the entire listing of holdings (either on the page for via a download).

-NDQ for example has 100 tech companies, with TECH has 34.
+NDQ for example has 100 tech companies, while TECH has 34 in it.

 Here is me looking over the holdings of ETF TECH.

-Having investigated a few ETFs already and highlighting some companies I have some interest in I have suddenly built a list of stocks to research.
+Having investigated a few ETFs already and highlighting some companies I have some interest in I have suddenly built a list of stocks to research further.

 Companies I've researched (the watchlist)

 After finding some interesting companies via the methods above, I now have a bit of a watchlist.
-This list is something I’ve put together over time depending on how motivated I am to do this.
+This list is something I put together over time depending on how motivated I am to do this.